dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --threadless    Use Threadless inject for shellcode execution (https://github.com/CCob/ThreadlessInject)
-      --threadlessDll dllname    Specify a DLL to use for the Threadless inject hook --threadlessFunc dllfunc    Specify a function to use for the Threadless inject hook --Caro-Kann    Use Caro-Kann technique to bypass initial memory scan detections by injecting a second shellcode which sleeps and decrypts (https://github.com/S3cur3Th1sSh1t/Caro-Kann)
+      --threadlessDll dllname    Specify a DLL to use for the Threadless inject hook --threadlessFunc dllfunc    Specify a function to use for the Threadless inject hook --poolparty number    Use Poolparty technique 1,2,3,4 for execution --Caro-Kann    Use Caro-Kann technique to bypass initial memory scan detections by injecting a second shellcode which sleeps and decrypts (https://github.com/S3cur3Th1sSh1t/Caro-Kann)
+  --Caro-Kann-Thread   Same as Caro-Kann, but the Shellcode will not do a direct JMP but instead create a Thread on the start address
   --stomb    Enable Module Stomping to not do memory allocations.
 By default, 'chakra.dll' is loaded and stomped.
       --stombDll dllname    Specify a DLL to use for the Module Stomping (default is 'chakra.dll') --stombFunc dllfunc    Specify a function to use for the Module Stomping